 - What qualities do you have that make you well suited for a position in customer service?

 - Tell us about a customer service experience you had, positive or negative, that has impacted the way you approach your work.

 By taking the time to really think about these questions and formulate carefully thought out answers, you are ensuring that your interview process will be considerably easier and increase your chances of a better outcome.
 How you speak and your level of comfort when interviewing will all be key factors in how well you interview.
 If you are prepared, you will be more at ease, and that comfortability will be apparent in your overall demeanor and tone.
-Whether your interview is in person or via phone/video, preparedness will result in a more positive outcome and a better experience for everyone involved.
+Whether your interview is face-to-face (unlikely in these times) or via phone/video , preparedness will result in a more positive outcome and a better experience for everyone involved.
 Also, don't forget to sell yourself!
 The hiring manager is impressed with you, but it's up to you to show them just how great you are.
 Flaunt your best qualities and show them why hiring you will make all the difference in their company.

 Ask Questions During the Interview

-It sounds funny to say this, but also try to remember that your interview isn't all about you.
-Hiring managers say that they are always impressed by candidates who listen well and take the time to ask questions about the position and company.
+It sounds funny to say this, but also try to remember that your interview isn't all about you .
+Hiring managers say that they are always impressed by job seekers who listen well and take the time to ask questions about the position and company.
 Be inquisitive!
 Especially when considering interviews that take place in the customer service field, friendliness and reciprocity are of immense importance.
 Most hiring managers say they look for excellent listening skills, the ability to focus, empathy, and confidence.
 They want someone who communicates well, and communication is a two-way street.
 So do a little interviewing yourself, and take the time to show interest and commitment to the mission of the company.

 Here are some potential questions you may ask your interviewer:

 - How will you measure my job success?